-In fact, if you're on the hunt for an affordable luxury car, good options abound.
-You still enjoy plenty of top-shelf amenities, superior craftsmanship and a level of prestige not possible with mainstream models.
-This isn't by any means a list of the best luxury cars available, but it has some great choices for the best luxury cars under 40K.
+In fact, if you're on the hunt for an affordable luxury car, there are good options abound.
+You'll still enjoy plenty of top-shelf amenities, superior craftsmanship, and a level of prestige not possible with mainstream models.
+This isn't by any means a list of the best luxury cars available, but rather some great choices for the best luxury cars under 40K.

 The Lexus RC coupe has a starting MSRP just barely above the $40,000 mark.
 However, the Lexus IS sedan barely sneaks under it.
 Overall, it's a great car for everyday use with a good amount of luxury for the price.